mailjet/api-documentation/guides/_send-api.md

 Send API will send a response containing an array of <code>Messages</code>.
 Each instance of the message object will include the <code>Status</code> and the list of message UUIDs for each recipient in <code>To</code>, <code>Cc</code> and <code>Bcc</code>.

 <code>MessageUUID</code> is the internal Mailjet ID of your message.
-You will be able to use this id to get more information about your message. refer to our [Message Statistics Guide](#messages) for more information.

 <code>MessageID</code> is the unique ID of the message (legacy format).
+You will be able to use this ID to get more information about your message.

 <code>MessageHref</code> is a URL, pointing to the API URL, where the message metadata can be retrieved.
 It is made of the API Base URL, the message resource path and the message ID (not UUID).